tdefise/certifications/HashiCorp Certified - Terraform Associate/6. Navigate Terraform workflow/README.md

 ### 6b) Initialize a Terraform working directory

 The ``terraform init`` command initializes a working directory containing Terraform configuration files.
+``terraform init`` searches if there is any provider plugins required, and if they are, they will download them.

 This is the **first** command that should be run after writing a new Terraform configuration or cloning an existing one from version control.